 Hygrothermal modelling with long-term climate data was the basis for answering the fifth research question (RQ5).
 The calculations with the 30-year climate data showed that even for an installation duration as short as one week, it was highly likely that there would be enough precipitation to cause excessive wetting, confirming the findings from the field study.
-The most significant positive impact on CLT end-grain moisture safety resulted from the implementation of end-grain protection or scheduling installation to begin in spring (RQ5).
-Spring is the most favourable season for installation, while autumn is the worst (considering the Estonian climate).
+The most significant positive impact on CLT end-grain moisture safety resulted from the implementation of end-grain protection or scheduling installation, while autumn is the worst (considering the Estonian climate).
 Side face protection and enhanced horizontal surface drainage provided marginal benefits, particularly when combined with longer installation durations.
 Although FWP was found to provide the most effective moisture safety, other approaches, such as integrating local protection and scheduling construction at favourable times, may offer adequate moisture safety in favourable cases.
 The thesis also presented anticipated moisture dry-out times for selected strategies that do not rely on FWP (RQ5).